-Penis Gourd EnvyPeer group pressure defines how each tribe wears its gourds.
-Some prefer their gourds pointed straight out while others want them pointed straight up, or at an angle, or in various odd directions.
+Peer group pressure defines how each tribe wears their gourds.
+Some men prefer their gourds pointing straight out while others want them pointed straight up, or maybe at an angle, or perhaps protruding in various odd directions.
 Some rather kinky tribes prefer twisted, curlycue gourds.
-Often the men choose shorter gourds when working and longer, more elaborate painted ones for festive occasions or date night or whenever the mood strikes and the libido demands.
-Many of these “festive” gourds have feathers attached at the tip.
+Often the men choose shorter gourds when working in the fields during the day and longer, more elaborate virilely-painted gourds for festive occasions or on date nights or whenever a more carnal mood might strike or when uncontrolled libido preempts being conservative.
+Many of these rather “festive” gourds have feathers attached at the tip.
 One can’t be sure if this is for tease or temptation.
 And (contrary to popular belief) the size and erectness of a particular gourd does not signify wealth, social status, virility, natural endowment or stamina—or so they say.

 Perhaps his mood is indicative of many fiercely testosteronic former tribal warriors in the Baliem Valley, who one day discover they can no longer get their gourds up.

-There’s a penis gourd chapter in this fun book of travel narratives, Penis Gourds & Moscow Muggings, which features humorous stories and poignant insight gleaned from adventures and misadventures during a nonstop, eight-year global marathon by renowned travel photographer, Glen Allison.
-During his journeys to more than a hundred countries he laughs not at remote tribal cultures but rather at the often laughable narrow mindset of ostensibly “more developed” Western societies that frequently have difficulty celebrating rich cultural differences.
+There’s a penis gourd chapter in this fun book of travel narratives, Penis Gourds & Moscow Muggings, which features humorous stories and poignant insight gleaned from adventures and misadventures during a nonstop, nine-year global marathon by renowned travel photographer, Glen Allison.
+During his journeys to more than a hundred countries, he laughs not at remote tribal cultures but rather at the often laughable narrow mindset of ostensibly “more developed” Western societies that frequently have difficulty celebrating rich cultural differences.